Commissioner's Directive 600

 Head deems the activity to be no longer required:

 - independent observers such as the Citizen Advisory Committee or the Office of the Correctional Investigator will be contacted and will be allowed reasonable access in selected areas of the institution to provide impartial observation of operations

-- a manager will be posted in the segregation area to supervise activities
+- a manager will be posted in the Structured Intervention Unit to supervise activities

 - the institutional Physician or Nurse will conduct a physical assessment of all inmates involved in the incident